RohitDasCSE/Facial-Recognition-Attendance-System/README.md

 #### Description:
 This is an attendance management system which uses facial recognition to efficiently track attendance and store records in a MySQL database along with proper date and time.
-It also has a feature to export the database into a .xlsx format and email it to an admin.
+It also has a feature to export the database into a .csv format and email it to an admin.
 This project was created by me for CBSE Grade 12 Computer Science project on Python and MySQL connectivity.
 The entire code in the first commit was written by me in August 2023.